 Where to start?

 The Summary (in plain English) is always a good place to start followed by the detailed project description (upload document) which contains most of the information you will need.
 This should give you a good background to help you understand the proposal.
 There may also be other sections of the application form that may be helpful and viewed if necessary as well as additional upload documents, such as study flow diagrams and reference material which may help explain the study.

 Most proposals will be in two parts:

 Please be aware that you may need to read through the documents several times before completing the reviewer assessment form.
-You need only review the sections that you feel comfortable commenting on.
-You should look at both parts of the proposal in order to understand it properly.
+You need only review aspects of the proposal that you feel comfortable commenting on.

 If you need guidance or assistance, please contact the person who has approached you to undertake the review.
 Alternatively, you can contact a member of our Public and Patient Involvement (PPI) team: call 023 8059 9302 or email firstname.lastname@example.org

 When reading the proposal please keep the following questions in mind.
 Throughout your review please try and identify issues that are major concerns and those that are fixable faults.
 Any additional comments are also welcome.
 Our external peer reviewers are NOT asked to comment on any detailed budget information.